renaissance-publishing/renaissance/content/chapters/32-monsters-animals-and-npcs.md

 - Movement: Walking 4/12, Climbing 3/9, swimming 4/12
 - Senses: Normal, *Blind*, Life Sense, Vibration
-- Tags: Animal, *Cave Salamander*, Mount, Natural, Reptile
+- Tags: Animal, Amphibian, *Cave Salamander*, Mount, Natural, Reptile
 - Size: Large
 - Diet: Herbivore

 #### Features

-- **Caverunner**: Cave Salamanders are very low-slung, this allows them to carry riders in tight corridors and caverns where a larger mount would be  unable to pass.
+- **Caverunner**: Cave Salamanders are very low-slung, which allows them to carry riders in tight corridors and caverns where a larger mount would be  unable to pass.
-- **Amphibian**: Cave Salamanders can swim, and with a proper harness, can even pull their riders along with them for mounted aquatic activity, so long as their rider can hold their breath.
+- **Amphibian**: Cave Salamanders can swim and, with a proper harness, can even pull their riders along with them for mounted aquatic activity — so long as their rider can hold their breath.
-- **Unusual senses**: Cave Salamanders have at best, poor eyesight barely able to define light and dark.
-Their hearing is not much better, they are immune to attempts at intimidation relying on sight or sound.
-- **Lowslung**: A rider human-sized or larger may have trouble riding such a low-slung creature.
-Forced to tuck legs up uncomfortably.
-Any of the smaller races, however, will find them more comfortable to use. (-10 ride for elf, human, or similar, +10 ride for dwarf, halfling, gnome.
-Larger species cannot ride.)
+- **Lowslung**: Cave Salamanders are low-slung; a rider of Medium size or larger may have trouble riding them, as they will be forced to tuck their legs up uncomfortably.
+  A race of Size: Small, however, can ride them comfortable.
+  (When riding a Cave Salamander, creatures of Size: Medium suffer a -10 penalty to *Ride*, while creatures of Size: Small gain a +10 bonus.)

 #### Skills